jasmwebb/apply-guy/README.md

 - [x] User sees job details within list of jobs (position, link to posting, company, employment type, date listing was posted, date applied, date received a reply, date of interview, if they got an offer).
 - [x] User sees a panel of their stats (number of applications sent, replies, interviews, offers)
 - [x] User can add a new job to track via a form.
-- [x] User can edit job to add in new details.
+- [x] User can edit job to add in new details, or update existing data.
 - [x] User can delete a job from the tracker.
 - [ ] User can sort the list of jobs by any of the details.